Personalised Care for Professionals

-Personalised care is about finding out ‘what matters’ to patients and the people you are caring for.
+Personalised care is about finding out ‘what matters’ to the patients and people you are caring for.
 It happens when we recognise the person as the most important part of their own care and support them to be an equal and active partner in their health and wellbeing.

 It means you can get a fuller picture of someone’s life, so you can build on their strengths and support them to live as independently as they may wish.